hocss/ho-grid/README.md

 ## Bug Finding

-Picking up _global leak bugs_ is pretty difficult, particularly when the variable causing the leak is in a different file.
+Picking up _global leak bugs_ is pretty difficult <sup>[1](https://en.bem.info/articles/side-effects-in-css/#the-hardest-problem-in-css)</sup>, particularly when the variable causing the leak is in a different file.

 ```
 /* component.less */